thomaskamalakis/PWE-JDQR/README.md

 Coded by Thomas Kamalakis, Department of Informatics and Telematics, Harokopio University Greece

-Tested in GNU/Octave version 4.0.0 and MATLAB 8.5.0.197613 (R2015a)
+Tested on GNU/Octave version 4.0.0 and MATLAB 8.5.0.197613 (R2015a)

 Please refer to LICENCE.txt for details on licencing.

 m-file description:

-  PWE_JDQR.m is an example m-file that illustrates the use of the JDQR algorithm. jdqr.m is my implementation of the JDQR algorithm for HERMITIAN matrices.
+  PWE_JDQR.m is an example m-file that illustrates the use of the JDQR algorithm in photonic crystal structures. jdqr.m is my implementation of the JDQR algorithm for HERMITIAN matrices.
 Do not use in non-Hermitian eigen-problems.
   MV.m describes the action of the eigen-matrix on a vector dielectric_tensors.m calculates the dielectric tensors required for averaging